 - Accidents involving work vehicles.

 - Accidents and injuries caused by defective equipment.

 Slips And Falls Claims

 Slips, trips and falls may seem like innocuous types of accidents, after all, we have all slipped over at some time.
 But, they can lead to serious injuries with a lasting impact in some cases.
-If your slip or fall was caused by another person, a UK lawyer or solicitor from our team may be able to help you in seeking compensation.
+If your slip or fall was caused by another person, a UK lawyer or solicitor may be able to help you in seeking compensation.